xrenaa/cosmos-drive-dreams-toolkits/README.md

 ## Convert from Other Dataset

+We provide a conversion and rendering script for the Waymo Open Dataset as an example.
+However, our model is not trained on the Waymo dataset, and this script is intended to help users better understand our data format.
+As a result, a drop in generative video quality is expected.

 ### Waymo Open Dataset
 Parsing tfrecords from Waymo Open Dataset requires extra dependencies; install it with
 ```bash